SFTtech/openage/doc/ideas/gameplay.md

  - casting mode should help you to either work on your own or collaboratively work together with one or more Co-Caster(s) on the presentation of the actions in a game

    - Casting layer: For casters and co casters.
 Could support features like pinging something on the map for the co caster, marking points of interest/units/buildings, show picture-in-picture views of the other casters and so on.
-An important requirement would be that the casters' views are synced. (_ColonelPanic_ @reddit)
+An important requirement would be that the casters' views are synced.
    - casters should have the possibility to join a live-game together as a caster-team
-   - e.g. two separate openage-accounts could be temporarily bound together (master-slave-principle)
+   - e.g. two separate openage accounts could be temporarily bridged (master-slave-principle)
      - they both work together at the master-device (streaming device from main caster), each caster stil has it's own independant view of the game

-   - there should be an option to cut scenes together in a live game, so that if one caster sees an action somewhere on the map, he/she gives a command to the game that itself clips (saves camera position and game status) it and puts it into a queue on the master-device to replay it
+   - there should be an option to cut scenes together in a live game, so that if one caster sees an action somewhere on the map, they give a command to the game that itself clips (saves camera position and game status) it and puts it into a queue on the master-device to replay it

    - outside of the main spectating window could be a second window (used for two monitor solutions) with the waiting list for the replays and all the other options and features special to the casting mode

- - in-game lag-free voice-communication between casters
+ - in-game lag-free voice communication between casters

  - actions per minute (APM) should be derivable from game -> possible important influence on design decisions!

  - show current camera locations of casters (maybe on minimap)

- - small indicators for units that show if they are visible to another player, even if the FOW is turned off
+ - small indicators for units that show if they are visible to another player, even if the fog of war (FOW) is turned off
    - to get rid of the switching between the FOW of players just to know, if they can see each other
-   - see also: Viewcone-Feature (Unit handling)
+   - see also: viewcone feature (unit handling)

 ### Team interaction